The On behalf of the Board of Directors of your Company, I am delighted

-In an endeavour to familiarize the Company''s new entrants with Official Language Act and various Official Language rules, training to ETs and GETs is
+In an endeavour to familiarize the new entrants in the company with the

+Official Language Act and various OL rules, training to ETs and GETs is

-being imparted at induction level.
-To inculcate the knowledge of Official Language among the newly promoted employees from S7 grade
+being imparted at the induction level.
+To inculcate the knowledge of

+the Official Language among the newly promoted employees from S7 to E1

 With a view to create greater awareness and consciousness among